 - Management – Since many users skip right past sponsored ads, it’s critical that yours run on the right keywords for the right cost.
 However, navigating these challenges and managing your ads can be time-consuming.
 If you don’t have the budget to hire a professional, the costs could start to hurt your ROI.

 How SEM and SEO Can Work Together

-Once you have reached the first page organically, run an ad on that same page while showing up in the maps and your click-through rate goes through the roof.
+Once you have reached the first page organically, run an ad on that same page, ensure you show up on Google Maps, and watch your click-through rate go through the roof.
 You have somewhere between 50%-80% of getting that user to your website.
-Just imagine what that could do for your business…
+Just imagine what that could do for your business!